trapoom555/TPxTransformer/readme.md

 Shortly, the model consists of two building blocks
 1. Encoder : Encoder constructs embedded feature vector of the input sequence.
-2. Decoder : Decoder combines embedded feature vector from encoder and previous output to predict next token (output)
+2. Decoder : Decoder combines embedded feature vector from encoder and previous outputs to predict next token (output)

 You can read more details about Transformer's Architecture on my Blog soon!!